Try it on your house

 | Farmhouse interior | Eider White | The weathered quality pairs beautifully with shiplap, wood beams, and rustic decor. |

-Eider White and White Dove differ enough that the choice is about how much gray you want in your white.
-Eider White leans into the gray, creating a weathered, soft quality.
-White Dove stays warmer and brighter, reading as a classic white.
-For more context on Eider White's family, see our Shoji White vs White Dove guide.
+The two differ enough that the choice comes down to how much gray you want on the wall.
+SW 7014 leans into it, creating a weathered, soft quality.
+OC-17 stays warmer and brighter, reading as a classic.
+For more context on that first family, see our Shoji White vs White Dove guide.

 When to choose Eider White

-- You want a soft white-gray that reads as weathered, calm, and understated.
+- You want a soft gray-neutral that reads as weathered, calm, and understated.

-- Your room gets strong light where the gray-taupe undertone becomes a soft warm white.
+- Your room gets strong light, where the gray-taupe undertone warms into something softer.

 - You want visible contrast against pure white trim without a mid-tone wall color.

-- You are going for a farmhouse, rustic, or Scandinavian soft-white look.
+- You are going for a farmhouse, rustic, or Scandinavian look.

 When to choose White Dove

-- You want a classic warm white that is soft without leaning gray.
+- You want a classic warm neutral that is soft without leaning gray.

-- Your room is dim or north-facing and you need a white that reflects light.
+- Your room is dim or north-facing and you need a shade that reflects light.

-- You are painting trim, cabinets, or a whole-home white that needs to feel cohesive.
+- You are painting trim, cabinets, or a whole-home scheme that needs to feel cohesive.

-- You prefer a brighter, more traditional white over a weathered gray-white.
-For more on White Dove, see our White Dove vs Simply White guide.
+- You prefer a brighter, more traditional finish over a weathered gray.
+For more on this one, see our White Dove vs Simply White guide.

-Same wall, both whites, in your real light.
+Same wall, both shades, in your real light.
 Free, about 30 seconds.

 Frequently asked questions